-The investment return for the year under review was a positive 4.08% (2023: negative 3.30%).
-The positive return for the period was driven primarily by the market conditions existing at the year-end with increases in fixed income and equities being offset by decreases in its alternatives income portfolio.
+The investment return for the year under review was a positive 3.77% (2024: positive 4.08%).
+The positive return for the period was driven primarily by the market conditions existing at the year-end with positive returns from fixed income, equities and its alternatives income portfolio.